 But there’s no point in collecting feedback if you’re not going to listen to it, take it on board and implement it.
 Of course, you don’t have to act on every idea, but you should consider all of them.
 If not, it becomes extremely frustrating for employees if they open up, share ideas, give feedback and then nothing ever happens.
 Eventually, they’ll give up and you’ll lose some valuable insights and potentially - employees.

 Not only might your employees have some great game-changing ideas, but they also might want to take a lead on these projects too.
-This will help with their career progression and personal development, while impacting the company in a positive way.
+This will help with their career progression and personal development, while affecting the company positively.

 Psychological safety - the belief that one can speak up without risk of punishment or humiliation and has been well established as a critical driver of high-quality decision making, healthy group dynamics and interpersonal relationships.’ - Amy Edmondson, Professor of Leadership and Management at the Harvard Business School